Dev-LeChacal/LeChacals-Authenticator/README.md

 - 📱 **Clean UI/UX** - Intuitive interface for easy account management
 - 📷 **QR Code Scanning** - Quick setup by scanning QR codes from services
 - 🎯 **Universal Compatibility** - Works with any service supporting TOTP (Google, GitHub, Discord, etc.)
-- 🌙 **Dark Mode Support** - Easy on the eyes in any lighting condition

 ---